adamconkey/geometer/README.md

 ![CLIPPY](https://github.com/adamconkey/computational_geometry/actions/workflows/clippy.yml/badge.svg)

-Repo for playing around with implementing computational geometry algorithms from scratch in Rust.
+Implementations of computational geometry algorithms from scratch in Rust.

 🚧👷‍♂️ **Work In Progress:** This repos is under heavy development right now and just in its nascent stages.